If the PDF DRM protection software you are evaluating can be simply broken then you might as well save your money.

 Note that watermarks applied to password protected PDF documents are useless because if a password remover is used to remove the protection, the watermarking overlay can be easily removed.
 See Removing PDF Watermarks for further information.

-If the PDF DRM provider you are looking at only prevents Windows print screen then you might want to look elsewhere.
+If the PDF DRM provider you are looking at only prevents Windows print screen or cannot prevent remote screen grabs then you might want to look elsewhere.

 |PDF Password Protection|